 PDW Chair:Vishal K. Gupta, The University of Alabama

 Professional Development Workshops (PDWs) are among the most rewarding, stimulating, and enjoyable sessions of the Academy of Management (AOM) Annual Meeting.
-The Entrepreneurship Division invites creative and innovative proposals for interactive PDW sessions for the 2020 AOM Conference in Boston, Massachusetts.
+The Entrepreneurship Division invites creative and innovative proposals for interactive PDW sessions for the 2023 AOM Conference in Boston, Massachusetts.
 We are looking for interesting, engaging, and creative PDW’s on Research (topics and methods), Teaching, and Practice to Scholarship and back.
 We encourage you to include in the abstract information about the PDW itself, as well as also explain why other Divisions would want to cross-list it.

 PDW sessions are typically structured as workshops, breakout sessions, tutorials, discussion panels, research incubators, or other interactive formats.
 They provide a forum for exchanging ideas and building relationships in a manner that does not typically fit the constraints of paper and symposium sessions.
 Knowledge sharing and participation are key, and PDWs present the opportunity to experiment with new models of interaction and engagement.
 We welcome submissions featuring innovative topics or themes, new forms of exchange, and experimental formats—for example, sessions that use technology in novel ways, create interactions among participants before or after the session, and engage participants in new ways.